Consensys/daisy-sdk/README.md

 #### 2.1 Recommended usage: WebHooks

-Let's say you created a Daisy Invitation with the following id:
+Let's say you created a Daisy Invitation with the following:

 ```txt
 identifier: "/i/af4cff8c"